Kruchy1980/git-data-searcher/README.md

 4. GitHub rest api v3

 **Usability**
 When we want to use that application we need to enter login of the user we are looking for in the input file, than press enter or click the "Generate" button and we will get the specified users data.
+After getting the data we can click on the specified links to proceed to specified repository in git or to general git repository of user.

 **Użycie**
 Jeśli chcemy wyszukać podstawowych danych osoby korzystającej z Git'a musimy wpisać jego login w pole Input, a następnie naciskając klawisz enter lub klikając w przycisk "Generate" wydobywamy jego dane, które zostały opisane powyżej - w początkowym opisie aplikacji.
+Możemy również kliknąć na linki aby przenieść się do danego repozytorium Git użytkownika lub też do jego głównej strony.

 **Warning**